IMAT1912/IMAT1912/lab_01/lab_01.md

 shopping = []
 ```

->To create an empty list, we could alternatively have called the built-in [list()](https://docs.python.org/3/library/functions.html#func-list) function and passed nothing to it.
+>To create an empty list, we could alternatively have called the built-in [list()](https://docs.python.org/3/library/functions.html#func-list) function and passed no argument to it.
 >```python
 >shopping = list()
 >```
 >[list()](https://docs.python.org/3/library/functions.html#func-list) converts any [iterable](https://docs.python.org/3/glossary.html#term-iterable) object to a list.
->Both lists and strings are iterable.
 >Passing nothing into the function makes a list containing nothing.

+>Both lists and strings are `iterable`.
+>Iterable objects contain `members` which can be returned one at a time.
+>They can be used in `for loop` and many other built in tools can consume iterables.
+>We will see this in action later.

 ## Viewing the list

 As we saw above, we can use the builtin [print()](https://docs.python.org/3/library/functions.html#print) method to output any values to the console.

+>When showing print statements in these lab exercises, the printed output will usually be shown as a comment

 ```python
 print(shopping)  # []